 Having a great smile gives you so much confidence and a smile can also really brighten someone's day!
 Taking care of our teeth is good practice for our overall health, and flossing regularly is part of that!

-Problem is, most dental floss is made from plastic (nylon) and coated with nasty chemicals.
+Problem is, that most dental floss is made from plastic (nylon) and coated with nasty chemicals.
 It makes the option for zero waste floss a no-brainer!
 Let's break it down even further!

-What's the deal with traditional floss
+What's the problem with traditional floss?

 Conventional floss is made with nylon, which is a type of plastic.
 It does not break down and it can't be composted either.
 So these little fine strings of plastic end up in the garbage polluting our soil and water as they slooooowly break down.
 Those strands can also harm wildlife.

 Some floss is coated with a group of toxic chemicals known PFASs, these are part of a family of chemicals known as perfluorocarbons (PFCs).
 They are used in everything from cookware to furniture.
-They are linked to liver disease, cancer and a slew of other health concerns.
+They are linked to liver disease, cancer, and a slew of other health concerns.
 PFCs also emit dangerous greenhouse gases into the air.

 Think of how many of those little plastic floss containers we toss annually.
 It's a lot!
 So you've got the waste from the floss and the packaging it comes in.